Bir Tawil: Geography

 Bir Tawil is 2060 km2 in size.
-The length of its northern and southern borders are 95 km and 46 km respectively; the length of its eastern and western borders are 26 km and 49 km respectively.
+The lengths of its northern and southern borders are 95 km and 46 km respectively; the lengths of its eastern and western borders are 26 km and 49 km respectively.
 In the north of the area is the mountain Jabal Ṭawil (جبل طويل), with a height of 459 m.
 In the east is Gabal Hagar El Zarqa, with a height of 662 m, marking the territory's highest point.
 In the south is the Wadi Ṭawil (وادي طويل), also called Khawr Abū Bard.
 There is no surface water in Bir Tawil.

 Climate

 Bir Tawil's climate is, according to the Köppen climate classification, a hot desert climate (Bwh).
 For approximately three-quarters of the year the temperature can exceed 40 C, and in the three hottest months (June–August) it can be as high as 45 C. During the winters (December and January being its mildest months), Bir Tawil can have lower temperatures, with 26 C as its usual temperature peak.

 Because the territory is far from the ocean (being at least 200 km away from the Red Sea), the diurnal temperature range throughout the region is large, about 20 °C-change year-round.